 The only losses are “our time and maybe a few tears,” Reeder Kleymeyer said.

-Alissa Johnson, a spokesperson for the Colorado Office of Economic Development and International Trade, said the state has awarded incentives for 35 other renewable energy projects between July 2023 and June 2024.
-Despite Meyer Burger’s decision, the office expects those companies will bring more than 2,800 new jobs to Colorado.
+Alissa Johnson, a spokesperson for the Colorado Office of Economic Development and International Trade, said 36 percent of incentives awarded by the state between July 2023 and June 2024 have gone to companies involved in renewable energy.
+Despite Meyer Burger’s decision, the office expects those projects will bring more than 2,800 new jobs to Colorado.